meads2/tableau-newsfeed/README.md

 ![Tableau Newsfeed](docs/imgs/create-param.png?raw=true "Title")

 ## 3. Create A Dashboard
 Once you have your newly created sheet, go ahead and create a dashboard.
-In your dashboar drag a new web page obeject into the.
+In your dashboard drag a new web page obeject into the view.
 Click the dropdown arrow in the top right of that sheet and click edit URL.

 ![Tableau Newsfeed](docs/imgs/newsfeed.png?raw=true "Title")
 ```bash